The Dreamers (novel series): The Younger Gods

 Because of Aracia's disappearance, Eleria is convinced to be Aracia's replacement, since Balacenia and her can no longer merge, as Zelana's hands-off approach to parenting and Eleria's subsequent time being raised by dolphins means they are now too different.
 Eleria requests that Ara resurrect Longbow's love Misty-Water, who was killed by the Vlagh years before.
 Ara agrees, and both the Elder and Younger Gods attend the wedding.

-The story ends with Zelana and Eleria going to sleep, with Balacenia promising to awaken them when she is ready to sleep again in another 25,000 year.
+The story ends with Zelana and Eleria going to sleep, with Balacenia promising to awaken them when she is ready to sleep again in another 25,000 years.